wtjiang98/wtjiang98/README.md

 I am a fourth-year PhD student at the School of Computer Science and Engineering, Beihang University (BUAA), supervised by Prof. Si Liu.

-**I will graduate in 2024.
-I am actively looking for a job as a computer vision researcher.
-Email me if you are interested!**

 <!--
 **wtjiang98/wtjiang98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.